lebigot/realtime_annotate/README.rst

   (from the list of previous annotations) is deleted with the delete key.

+- **Changing the annotation timer** is done with the arrow keys (left and right for navigating annotations, and up and down for moving the timer by ± 1 second).

 - **Stopping** the annotation process is done with the space key.
 If a player controller is used (``--player`` option), the player is stopped.